 - New, high-efficiency heat recovery ventilator installed with up to 90 percent heat recovery

-- Interior 32-watt fluorescent tubes have been replaced with 15-watt light emitting diode (LED) lamps.
-The facility is partially fitted with advanced lighting controls to fully optimize energy savings, including daylight and occupancy sensors
+- Interior 32-watt fluorescent tubes were replaced with 15-watt light emitting diode (LED) lamps.
+The facility was partially fitted with advanced lighting controls to fully optimize energy savings, including daylight and occupancy sensors

-- Outdoor airport ramp and parking lot lighting have been upgraded to LED technology with night setbacks to 50 percent of full lighting levels.
+- Outdoor airport ramp and parking lot lighting were upgraded to LED technology with night setbacks to 50 percent of full lighting levels.